telefonicaid/fiware-orion/doc/manuals/devel/httpHeaders.md

 ## 9. X-Forwarded-For

-It is a request HTTP Header in Orion.
+It is a request HTTP header in Orion.
 Source IP of the HTTP request associated to the transaction, except if the request includes X-Forwarded-For header which overrides the former IP.
 X-Real-IP and X-Forwarded-For (used by a potential proxy on top of Orion) overrides ip.
 X-Real-IP takes preference over X-Forwarded-For, if both appear.